 About the Herdic Family

-To be honest, neither of our properties has been in the Herdic family for over 100 years, but here at the Herdic House, we’ve created a family of our own, starting with our Miele-Wood-Elion family, the founders of the Peter Herdic House and owners of both properties.
+Neither of our properties has been in the actual Herdic family for over 100 years, but here at the Herdic House, we’ve created a family of our own, starting with our Miele-Wood-Elion family, the founders of the Peter Herdic House and owners of both properties.
 The Peter Herdic Inn and the Peter Herdic House, both beautifully restored Victorian mansions situated on Williamsport, Pennsylvania’s Millionaires Row, are owned and operated by Gloria Miele, her husband Jim Wood, their daughter Liz Miele, and Bob Elion and his son, Dante Miele-Elion.

 Gloria and Jim’s daughter, Liz, is a graduate of Brown University (just like her aunt Marcia).
 Liz has managed the kitchen at the Herdic House for the past 10 years, and has overseen its transition to a local foods enclave.
 Liz cooks and makes menus at the restaurant, tends our herb garden and loves talking about the beauty of central PA and the awesome foods she gets from her farmers.
 (She also loves giving advice on the best nightlife spots in Williamsport, if anyone is looking for some good live music.)
 When Jim isn’t mixing up his popovers, Liz has been known to make batches of her fabulous sticky buns for our Inn guests—and if you call the Inn, you’ll probably speak to Liz.